 If your child can initiate art activities without your help, he’s more likely to create art when the spirit moves him.
-The best gift we ever received was a small plastic tray for our daughter to put her paper in as she worked, but a designated cookie sheet with a rim works just as well.
+The best gift we ever received was a plastic tray for our daughter to put her paper in as she worked; a designated cookie sheet with a rim works just as well.
 (You’ll need one for each kid, and to wash them after messy projects.)
 Kids can do art with no worry, since crayon marks, glitter, play dough, etc all have a contained space.
 You still need rules (“Playdough stays on the tray”, “Mom has to supervise pouring the glitter” “We always put newspaper down when we paint”) but creative arts become more a part of your child's everyday life, as they become "his."

 8. Help your budding artist stay centered.